What is Sleep Anxiety?

 Sleep and anxiety are directly linked to a person’s adaptive stress response.
 Stress and anxiety trigger our bodies to release hormones that help us react quickly to escape harm.
 But you might constantly feel pressure or worry if you have chronic anxiety.
 You may fear everyday situations like driving to work or falling asleep.

 Chronically high levels of these hormones, especially before sleep, can make it hard for your body to relax.
 You may have difficulty falling asleep.
 If you do fall asleep, you may wake up during the night with stressful or worrisome thoughts and not be able to fall asleep again.

 The combination of insomnia and anxiety can also be caused by hypothyroidism, a condition where there isn’t enough thyroid hormone in your bloodstream, and your metabolism slows down.

 Just as anxiety can affect sleep, sleep can affect anxiety.
-Sleep anxiety is a common characteristic of insomnia, wherein the individual begins to experience anxiety during the day and evening about poor sleep, which may help cause another night of bad sleep.
+Sleep anxiety is a common characteristic of insomnia, wherein the individual begins to experience anxiety during the day and evening about poor sleep, which may help cause another night of insufficient sleep.

-Sleep Anxiety Tips
+Sleep Anxiety Test

 Practice Good Sleep Hygiene

-Practicing meditation before bedtime can help calm anxiety. diaphragmatic breathing relaxation techniques can lead to significant reductions in anxiety.
+Practicing meditation before bedtime can help calm anxiety.
+Diaphragmatic breathing relaxation techniques can lead to significant reductions in anxiety.

 Set Aside Time for Winding Down